-Status Name ualification Expertise and Experience Fulfillment of Independence Number of other public offering companies with membership in their Compensation and Remuneration Committee Independent Director Lin, Ruei-Yi All members are independent direct ctors.
-For their qualifications, 1 Independent Director Sheng, Bao-Si experience and independence statu s, please refer to "Disclosure of 1 Independent Director Chen, Kuan-Pai Information on the Expertise of Di 1 Independent Director Hou, Chia-Qi Independent Directors" of the annu 0
+Qua Status Name alification Expertise and Experience Fulfillment of Independence Number of other public offering companies with membership in their Compensation and Remuneration Committee Independent Director Lin, Ruei-Yi All members are independent direct tors.
+For their qualifications, 1 Independent Director Sheng, Bao-Si experience and independence status s, please refer to "Disclosure of 1 Independent Director . , , Information on the Expertise of Dir 1 Independent Director Hou, Chia-Qi Independent Directors" of the annu 0

 - 2. Operational Status of the Compensation and Remuneration Committee - (1) The Company's Compensation and Remuneration Committee has 4 members in total. - (2) The term of office of the current members: June 20, 2023 to June 19, 2026.
 In the most recent year and as of the date of publication of the annual report, the Remuneration Committee met 4 times.
-The attendance of the members and the matters discussed are as follows attendance o i the memoers and a the matters discus sed are as follows Position Name Attendance in person Attendance through proxy Ratio of attendance in person (%) Remarks Independent Director (Convener) Chen, Kuan-Pai 2 2 50 None Independent Director Sheng, Bao-Si 4 0 100 None Independent Director Lin, Ruei-Yi 3 1 75 None Independent Director Hou, Chia-Qi 2 0 100 Inaugurated on June 20, 2023
+The attendance of the members and the matters discussed are as follows

+Position Name Attendance in person Attendance through proxy Ratio of attendance in person (%) Remarks Independent Director (Convener) Chen, Kuan-Pai 2 2 50 None Independent Director Sheng, Bao-Si 4 0 100 None Independent Director Lin, Ruei-Yi 3 1 75 None Independent Director Hou, Chia-Qi 2 0 100 Inaugurated on June 20, 2023
-Other details to be documented:

-I. The Remuneration Committee convened on March 9, 2023, May 10, 2023, July 12, 2023, and March 6, 2024.
-The proposals are as follows:

-(1) Passed the Company's 2022 and 2023 remuneration distributions to employees and directors.

-(2) Approval for the breakdown of the Company's remuneration to directors and managers in 2022.

-(3) Election of the convener and chairman of the 5th "Remuneration Committee".

-• All proposals mentioned above were approved by the Committee.

-II.
-Advice of the Remuneration Committee rejected or revised by the Board: None.
+- I. The Remuneration Committee convened on March 9, 2023, May 10, 2023, July 12, 2023, and March 6, 2024.
+The proposals are as follows: - (1) Passed the Company's 2022 and 2023 remuneration distributions to employees and directors. - (2) Approval for the breakdown of the Company's remuneration to directors and managers in 2022. - (3) Election of the convener and chairman of the 5th "Remuneration Committee". - All proposals mentioned above were approved by the Committee. - II.
+Advice of the Remuneration Committee rejected or revised by the Board: None. - III.

-III.
 Resolutions of the Remuneration Committee with objections or reservations by members with records or statements in writing: None.

-- Implementation of the evaluation by the Remuneration Committee Information on the evaluation cycle and duration, evaluation scope, method and evaluation content of the internal evaluation: - (1) The Company's "Regulations Governing the Performance Evaluation of the Board of Directors" has been approved by the Board of Directors, including that the performance evaluation of functional committees should be completed before the end of the year, and the performance evaluation results should be reported before the end of first quarter next year and submitted to the Board of Directors for report. - (2) The Company has completed the evaluation of the operation of the Remuneration Committee from January 1, 2023 to December 31, 2023, including the self-evaluation survey of 4 independent directors, CFO's office, the internal resource office and audit office. - (3) The result of the performance evaluation of the Remuneration Committee in 2023 was "Excellent".
+- 3. Implementation of the evaluation by the Remuneration Committee Information on the evaluation cycle and duration, evaluation scope, method and evaluation content of the internal evaluation: - (1) The Company's "Regulations Governing the Performance Evaluation of the Board of Directors" has been approved by the Board of Directors, including that the performance evaluation of functional committees should be completed before the end of the year, and the performance evaluation results should be reported before the end of first quarter next year and submitted to the Board of Directors for report. - (2) The Company has completed the evaluation of the operation of the Remuneration Committee from January 1, 2023 to December 31, 2023, including the self-evaluation survey of 4 independent directors, CFO's office, the internal resource office and audit office. - (3) The result of the performance evaluation of the Remuneration Committee in 2023 was "Excellent".